nissy-dev/resume/README.md

 ## Summary

-- Full-stack engineer with 3+ years of experience in developing web applications, specializing in frontend development
+- Full-stack engineer with 4+ years of experience in developing web applications
+- Experienced tech lead for a small cross-functional team
 - Proficient in designing and implementing frontend solutions with TypeScript, React, and Next.js
-- Focused on web frontend performance optimization and promoting observability best practices
 - Expertise in improving CI/CD processes and automating development workflows
+- Passionate about promoting and establishing observability best practices
-- Active contributor to open-source software with a passion for improving software ecosystems
+- Active contributor to open-source software, driven by a passion for improving software ecosystems

 ### Skills